Goniopora- Frag Group 1.

 Bass and Basslets make wonderful peaceful community fish and are also coral safe.
 We recommend an aquarium of at least 30 gallons for Basslets which grow to 3 Inches, and at least 50 for larger species and groups of multiple individuals.
 There are no differences between males and females.
 Basslets feel most secure when there is plenty of live rock to hide in, as well as open space for swimming.They are typically easy to feed on a variety of frozen meaty foods, and may learn to take dry foods in time.
 Diet should include plenty of high quality meaty items, marine algae, Spirulina, and Mysis shrimp.
 It is preferable to feed more than once a day.The dashing Harlequin bass makes a fantastic addition to new or established aquariums alike.
 A beautiful buff yellow coats its chest and highlights its fins against a backdrop of cloudy white.
 Dramatic dark charcoal bands and spots adorn this fish from nose to tail creating amazing contrast.
 It is normally peaceful with other fish, however because of its large size it may bully small fish or other fish with similar body styles and habits, as well as shrimp.
 The Harlequin bass grows to 4 inches and comes from the Caribbean.

 Harlequin Rasbora Trigonostigma heteromorpha Rasboras, Danios and Barbs are a highly sought after fish in the hobby.
 Not only do they beautifully school in the upper areas of your tank, but they also remain rather small, so they are a perfect addition to many smaller sized aquariums.
 They are a peaceful fish that enjoy the company of others of its species, a school of at least 6 is recommended to keep them feeling safe and secure, but adding more is a welcomed idea.
 Rasboras, Danios and Barbs generally grow to a size of around 2 inches, so a tank of at least 10 gallons would be best suited for the Rasbora fish, as they enjoy having enough space to swim around in their school.
 Planted aquariums would provide them with ample spots to hide in and weave through as they are swimming about.
 Rasboras are omnivores and should be fed a well-balanced diet of freeze-dried bloodworms and quality flake food.
 Harlequin Rasbora Specifics The Harlequin Rasbora is a peaceful fish that grows up to 2 inches.
-They should be kept in water that is 72-77oF, pH between 6.0-6.5, and a dKH between 6-10.
+They should be kept in water that is 72-77oF, pH between 6.0-6.5.

 Shrimp are active, entertaining and easy to keep.
 They shed their shells as they grow, and afterwards need to hide in the rock until their new shell hardens.
 Shrimp are highly excitable when food is present, and will do anything to get it.
 Some species may pester corals by attempting to reach food the coral has eaten.
 In this situation the shrimp should be provided food first.
 Large individuals may catch and consume smaller species.The Harlequin shrimp is a strikingly beautiful animal related to the Bongo shrimp.
 It is a specialized predator and only eats starfish, including Asterina stars, but also larger species such as linkia, chocolate chip and sand sifting species.
 Females are larger and have spots under their tails which males do not.
 Its claws are designed for flipping over starfish, and when a large starfish is chosen the shrimp will attempt to keep it alive as long as possible while it is eaten.
 The Harlequin shrimp grows to 2 inches and is known to live up to 6 years.